-When I think of furikake rice seasoning that represents Japan, what comes to my mind right away is “Mishima Yukari (三島 ゆかり)”, together with Marumiya Noritama.
+When I think of furikake that represents Japan, what comes to my mind right away is Mishima Yukari (三島 ゆかり), together with Marumiya Noritama.

 Mishima Yukari Shiso Furikake

-Red shiso, also known as red perilla, is the Japanese basil often used in the pickled Ume plums “Umeboshi (梅干し)“.
+Red shiso, also known as red perilla, is the Japanese basil commonly used in the pickled Ume plums Umeboshi (梅干し).

-because when I was small my mother used to make Onigiri rice balls for me using the shiso furikake.
+because when I was small, my mother used to make Onigiri rice balls for me using the shiso furikake.

-But some Japanese like to use it as a versatile seasoning, so last, let me introduce how they use the shiso furikake.
+But some Japanese people like to use it as a versatile seasoning, so lastly, let me introduce how they use the shiso furikake.

-“Ochazuke (お茶漬け)“, also simply called just Chazuke, is a common Japanese comfort food consisting of a bowl of white rice that has been entirely soaked in hot green tea or soup.
+Ochazuke (お茶漬け) or Chazuke (茶漬け) is a Japanese comfort food consisting of a bowl of steamed plain rice entirely soaked in hot green tea or soup.

-- Enjoy the Yukari Shiso Furikake Chazuke!
+- Enjoy the Yukari Ochazuke!

 With Ponzu Sauce

-In Udon and Soba Noodle Soups
+In Udon/Soba Noodle Soups